 In our modern day unfortunately, many women are forced to live as men, and vice versa, and as much as we are told to be true to ourselves, societies rarely support us to live in our authenticity.
 And when we are forced to live against the natural flow of our energy, we are essentially denied a part of our individuality, integrity and worthiness.
 So it is important to understand, and remember, and awaken ourselves into our remembering, of what are all aspects of ourselves, so that we can come into our wholeness and full potential as human beings.

 As women, we carry within us many nuances and aspects simultaneously.
 Virgin, temptress, seductress, lover, crone, mother, mystic, priestess, healer and so on.
 We are longing while separating, we are the cool air while burning with heat underground, we are the cuddling while also the discerning, we are the laughter and tears, together.
-And yet, an archetype such as Athena, known for her a bit colder exterior is portrayed as bad.
-Or Lilith, or Sedna.
-Even Medusa was portrayed as evil, as history erased the pain she endured and had to finally, and alone, learn to protect herself.
+Archetypes are great but they only serve a specific aspect of self, not all.

 It is important to remember that Persephone was the queen of the underworld, not a naive little girl who stayed powerless, trapped and a victim.
 As queen, she was discerning and powerful and strong, and actually – she was just as feared and powerful as her husband Hades, so the ancient Greeks would rarely say her name out loud.
-And yet – the reason why she become so powerful was because she always kept her purity, beauty and love of heart.
-She rose above her hardships and was able to heal integrating all aspects of herself.
+But – the reason why she become so powerful was because she always kept her purity, beauty and love of heart.
+She rose above her hardships and was able to heal all aspects of herself.
 She knew for whom and when to take her armour off.
+She didn’t allow vengeance or harshness to consume her and make her something she wasn’t.
+She didn’t let the darkness taint her heart and soul.
 She had compassion and forgiveness in her heart, not letting the hardships change her true essence of love.
 But not all who go down the rabbit hole, can return from Wonderland.
 Many are stuck there in illusions, delusions, trickster energy, and unhealed wounds.
 This is why one of our most powerful spiritual gifts is: Discernment.